Chair & Directors

 Barbara Beauchamp, PsyD

 A graduate of Spalding University’s doctoral program in clinical psychology, Dr. Beauchamp returned to the Spalding community in 2004 as a faculty member and is currently a tenured Associate Professor.
 Dr. Beauchamp’s interests include issues of diversity, social justice, and professional leadership.
-She spearheaded the first national legislative grassroots advocacy network for graduate students in psychology, and has been appointed to various leadership positions with the American Psychological Association of Graduate Students (APAGS), including a three-year executive committee chairpersonship.
+She spearheaded the first national legislative grassroots advocacy network for graduate students in psychology and has been appointed to various leadership positions with the American Psychological Association of Graduate Students (APAGS), including a three-year executive committee chairpersonship.
 Leadership remains a strong component of her professional life, both within the Spalding community and broader professional communities.
 Her academic interests include lesbian, gay, bi, and transgendered cultures, gender experiences, program evaluation, and clinical supervision.

 Norah Chapman, PhD

 Dr. Chapman earned her Ph.D. in Counseling Psychology from the University of Kentucky.
-Her primary research interests are in evaluating components of psychotherapy process and outcome, both in person and via telepsychology, to develop evidenced based practices that increase the access to and quality of mental health care amongst underserved populations.
+Her primary research interests are in evaluating components of psychotherapy process and outcome, both in person and via telepsychology, to develop evidence-based practices that increase the access to and quality of mental health care amongst underserved populations.
 Although Dr. Chapman uses an integration of interpersonal process, cognitive behavioral therapy and mindfulness theories to inform her work, her clinical approach is ultimately informed by a client-directed outcome-informed (CDOI) model.
 She is currently a member of the APA Division 17 Section for the Promotion of Psychotherapy Science, is involved with the Society for Psychotherapy Research and the KPA.

 Nicholas K. Lim, PhD